Trump calls Zelensky ‘ungrateful’ and dodges question on Russia allegiance

 On Sunday, Trump reiterated that he thought Zelensky wasn’t “grateful” and added that he “took candy from a baby” — his description of the Biden administration’s policy of military and political support for Ukraine’s military.

-“Nobody has been tougher on Russia than Donald Trump,” declared the president.
+“Nobody has been tougher on Russia than Donald Trump,” declared the president, after an extended rant about what he called “the Russia, Russia, Russia, hoax”.
+“Remember, I’m the one that stopped the pipeline — Nord Stream 2.”

+Trump’s record with that specific project is a bit spotty; he fought with Congress over sanctions on Russia aimed at preventing its construction.
+Eventually, the House and Senate forced his hand by including the sanctions as part of a yearly defense bill.

+His successor, Joe Biden, waived some of those sanctions upon taking office in an effort to reengage European leaders alienated during Trump’s first four years in office.
+But the Biden administration kept up pressure on the project, which was eventually halted formally by Germany’s chancellor after the Russian invasion of Ukraine.

 Join our commenting forum